gchq/stroom-docs/content/en/docs/user-guide/pipelines/xslt/xslt-functions.md

 * `yPolyData` - A sequence of Y values that define the polygon.

 The list of values supplied for `xPolyData` must correspond with the list of values supplied for `yPolyData`.
-The points that define the polygon must be provided in order, i.e. starting from one point on the polygon and then traveling round the path of the polygon until it gets back to the beginning.
+The points that define the polygon must be provided in order, i.e. starting from one point on the polygon and then travelling round the path of the polygon until it gets back to the beginning.

 <!-- TODO add example XSLT -->